Photo courtesy of ARH Inspirations via Chat GPT

 The blame shifts in power, but His defense is silent.

-A handoff to Herod tossed back to Pilate’s house,
+A handoff to Herod retreats to Pilate’s house,

-So Pilate washes his hands and Jesus is bound,
+So Pilate washes his hands and binds the Savior’s together,

 The payment of death thrown at scandalous feet,

-And on orders from Pilate blood begins to be spilled.
+followed orders from Pilate begin blood to be spilled.

 A whip served with laughter and a crown full of thorns,

-The soldiers played dress up, Jesus now purple-adorned.
+the soldiers play dress up, Jesus now purple-adorned.

 They make fun with worship and they slap and they hit.

-And they parade their own Savior before His own mother’s eyes.
+And they parade the world’s Savior before His own mother’s eyes.

-A hidden dedication of sadness follows His direction,
+A hidden crew of confusion follows His direction

-As he enters the designation of His final call home.
+as He enters the dedication of His final call home.

 There was no fair trial and no crime He committed,

-The jury of unequal peers condemn, no evidence clear.
+The jury of unequal peers condemn with no evidence clear.

 Convicting a man to death based only on fear.

-Even there on the cross, Jesus offers the wonder of forgiveness.
+Even on the cross He offers the wonder of forgiveness.

 “Yeah right, you’re the King!” as they laugh and they tease,